 Farmhouse homes will more often than not feature a gambrel roof.
 It’s the type of roof you most often attribute to a barn or a farmhouse, or you may just have a simple gable roof.

-At Northface Construction, we know that your roof is so much more than something that protects your home.
-You want to make sure it’s not only functional and leak-proof, but the materials and style suit your desired aesthetic and boost your curb appeal—it should feel like home.
+At Northface Construction, we say that your roof is more than something that simply goes on top of your house.
+You want to make sure it’s not only functional and leak-proof, but the materials and style you use suit your desired aesthetic and boost your curb appeal.

 For more information on getting started on your new roof, check out our roofing details here, then contact us to get a FREE quote today!